 Immediately following the accident, some countries and airlines grounded the Boeing 737 Max 8 planes until an accident cause was discovered.
 Some countries closed their airspace to incoming Max 8 models as well.
 Southwest Airlines and American Airlines both have Max 8 planes, but did not immediately ground those planes.

 Some members of Congress called for temporary grounding of the jets and President Trump expressed his concerns over Twitter.
-The Association of Professional Flight Attendants, which represents over 26,000 American Airlines flight attendants asked American to strongly consider grounding these flights until an investigation has been conducted.
+The Association of Professional Flight Attendants, which represents over 26,000 American Airlines flight attendants asked Americans to strongly consider grounding these flights until an investigation has been conducted.
 On March 13, President Trump’s administration ordered Boeing 737 Max jets grounded until further information is gathered.

 Cause for concern